Is laser hair removal safe?

 - using only professional, certified equipment.

 Laser hair removal is safe and does not cause cancer.
 Laser light, unlike UV radiation, is non-ionizing, which means its energy does not damage the DNA of cells or cause cancerous mutations.
-Melanin in the skin simply absorbs this energy.
-Numerous scientific studies consistently confirm the lack of a link between this procedure and the development of skin cancers.
-However, it should be noted that active cancer or a history of cancer are absolute contraindications to laser hair removal.
-Prior medical consultation is always required.
+Melanin in the skin only absorbs this energy.
+Numerous scientific studies consistently confirm the lack of a link between this procedure and the development of skin cancer.

 - pregnancy and breastfeeding,

-- active skin conditions such as psoriasis, vitiligo, rosacea,
+- active skin diseases such as psoriasis, vitiligo, rosacea, - infections in the area undergoing depilation,

-- epilepsy, - tendency to form keloids,
+- tendency to form keloids,

 - certain hormonal disorders (e.g. PCOS) that may reduce the effectiveness of the treatment.